DrOldGuy/git-cheat-sheet/README.md

 1. Click your profile picture or the "missing image" picture at the top-right of the page.
 Click on "Your repositories".
 1. Click the bright green  _New_  button.
 1. Enter the name of the new repository.
 Make sure that the repository is public.
 Click  _Add a README file_ .
 Click  _Add .gitignore_  and select  _Java_  as the .gitignore template.
 Click the bright green  _Create repository_  button.
-1. From the  _Repositories_  tab in GitHub, click on the new project name.
+1. From the  _Your Repositories_  page in GitHub, click on the new project name.
 1. Click the bright green  _Code_  button.
 Make sure that  _HTTPS_  is selected.
 Click on the  _copy_  icon to the right of the repository name.
 1. Open a Cmd or Terminal window.
 Navigate to the workspace directory (the directory that has a .metadata folder in it), which will be the parent directory of the new project.
 Type **git clone ** then paste the content of the clipboard onto the command line.
 So, for my repo named git-cheat-sheet, I would navigate to my workspace directory and then type: **git clone https://github.com/DrOldGuy/git-cheat-sheet.git**.
 This creates a subdirectory named  _git-cheat-sheet_ .
 This directory has a .git folder in it.